Mitral valve repair

-Mitral valve repair and mitral valve replacement are procedures that may be performed to treat diseases of the mitral valve — the valve located between the left heart chambers (left atrium and left ventricle).
+Mitral valve repair and mitral valve replacement are types of surgery to fix or replace a leaky or stiff mitral valve in the heart.
+The mitral valve is between the left heart chambers (left atrium and left ventricle).

 Why it's done

-However, your mitral valve may eventually need to be repaired or replaced.
-In some cases, doctors may recommend mitral valve repair or mitral valve replacement even if you're not experiencing symptoms.
-Research has found that performing surgery in a person with severe mitral valve regurgitation who isn't experiencing symptoms, rather than monitoring the condition, can improve long-term outcomes.
+Sometimes mitral valve repair or mitral valve replacement is done even if you're not having symptoms.
+Research has found that performing surgery in some people with severe mitral valve regurgitation who aren't having symptoms — rather than monitoring the condition — can improve long-term outcomes.

-Mitral valve repair and mitral valve replacement surgery risks
+Possible risks of mitral valve repair and mitral valve replacement surgery include:

 - Blood clots